davetron5000/optparse-plus/tutorial/4_happy_path.md

 [clibook]: http://www.awesomecommandlineapps.com

-Here's the code to implement these steps:
+Here's the code to implement these steps, which I've put in `features/step_definitions/fullstop_steps.rb`:

 ```ruby
 include FileUtils